Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Proposed Method

-As a challenging task, KGQA typically requires precise mining of question-related compositional knowledge (such as a list of ordered triplets) in the KG, and demands text comprehension and matching capabilities between questions and entities in KG.
-However, LLMs is less effective in acquiring the promising candidate entities and relevant knowledge in the KG.
-Inspired by how humans make decisions when faced with hard tasks by identifying various possible alternatives before choosing the best one, we propose an explore-then-determine (EtD) framework, which adopts exploration module to provide promising candidates and fine-grained knowledge for LLM, and employs determination module to guide LLM to generate final answer.
+Constructing high-quality reasoning chains is crucial for LLMs to generate correct answers.
+However, in the KGQA task, LLMs face challenges in effectively and efficiently extracting meaningful reasoning chains relevant to a given question from large and complex KGs.
+Following dual-process theory that describes human thinking as arising from two complementary systems, we propose a novel Dual-Reasoning (DualR) framework, which combines the strengths of GNN-based ``System 2'' and LLM-based ``System 1'' to achieve accurate, efficient and faithful reasoning over KGs.

-The proposed framework is shown in Figure~\ref{fig:KGLLM}, which contains two components: (1) semantic-aware graph exploration; (2) knowledge-enhanced answer determination.
-For the first part, to precisely perceive the question-related compositional knowledge on the graph, we design an LLM-empowered GNN module to adaptively explore the related candidates and relevant knowledge of the given question from KG, i.e., $(\mathcal C_q,\mathcal K_q) = f_{\text{exp}}(q, \mathcal G)$.
-For the second part, to effectively leverage the information explored in the first stage, we carefully design a knowledge-enhanced multiple-choice prompt, guiding the LLM to determine final answer based on both the explicit knowledge from KG and the implicit knowledge inside LLM, i.e., $e_a = g_{\text{det}}(q, \mathcal C_q,\mathcal K_q)$.
+The proposed framework is shown in Figure~\ref{fig:KGLLM}, which contains two-tier reasoning: (1) semantic-aware knowledge exploration; and (2) knowledge-enhanced answer determination.
+For the first part, to implement the ``System 2'' efficiently, we design an LLM-empowered GNN module to explicitly reason on the graph, adaptively exploring fine-grained structured knowledge to construct meaningful reasoning chains.
+For the second part, to effectively leverage the extracted reasoning chains, we carefully design a knowledge-enhanced multiple-choice prompt, guiding the LLM to perform thoughtful reasoning, achieving accurate and reliable answer determination.